Writing has been tiring lately.

 Too often recent readings just fill up my head, leaving no space for thoughts of my own.
 This can make the writing experience overwhelming.
 It is easy to jot things down, but hard to weave the disparate threads together.
 But sometimes, you get lucky.
 And several ideas bubbling inside your head crystallise all at once.

 Today I read the original “Blue Ocean Strategy” article, and it catalysed this process.
-First I’ll summarise the thrust of the article, before plunging into some half-baked ideas about blue oceans, organisational innovation, and jobs-to-be-done.
+First I’ll summarise the thrust of the article, before plunging into some half-baked ideas about blue oceans, organisational innovation, the deployment age, and jobs-to-be-done.
 At the end, I’ll suggest a framework for building-your-own-blue-ocean.

 1. Blue Oceans, Red Oceans